defiprime/defiprime1/_posts/2019-05-22-Neutral-Dollar.md

 permalink: neutral
 h1title: Neutral Dollar the first meta-stablecoin
 pagetitle: Neutral Dollar the first meta-stablecoin
-metadescription: Nelson from Neutral talking about first meta-stablecoin NUSD, and use cases for basketing stablecoins.
+metadescription: Nelson from Neutral talks about the first meta-stablecoin, Neutral Dollar (NUSD), and use cases for basketing stablecoins.
 category: blog
 featured-image: /images/blog/neutral-og.png
 quote: /images/blog/neutral-quote.png
-intro: Nelson from Neutral talking about first meta-stablecoin NUSD, and use cases for basketing stablecoins.
+intro: Nelson from Neutral talks about the first meta-stablecoin, Neutral Dollar (NUSD), and use cases for basketing stablecoins.
 author: Defiprime
 ---
-Nelson from Neutral talking about first meta-stablecoin NUSD, and use cases for basketing stablecoins.
+Nelson from Neutral talks about the first meta-stablecoin, Neutral Dollar (NUSD), and use cases for basketing stablecoins.

 ## Hello!
 What's your background, and what are you working on?

 Hey there!
 My name is Nelson, and I’m currently working at [Neutral](http://neutralproject.com).
 Previously, I worked in traditional investment management, and always gone to appreciate the financial markets ever since.
-What got me into crypto was pretty much the same as everybody else - getting excited about a new way to redefine decision making and create applications that bring people together.
+What got me into crypto was pretty much the same reason as everybody else's - getting excited about a new way to redefine decision making and create applications that bring people together.

-Crypto as an asset class was particularly exciting for me because people actually liked to talk about it and it didn’t feel weird to be excited about it - imagine working in traditional finance and really being excited about bonds but no one else matched your enthusiasm.
+Crypto as an asset class was particularly exciting for me because people actually liked to talk about it, and it didn’t feel weird to be excited about it - imagine working in traditional finance and really being excited about bonds but no one else matched your enthusiasm.
 I became more progressively interested in crypto during my previous job since the asset class itself is very refreshing to learn about.
 I met the guys at Neutral and the mission really appealed to me so I decided to go for building something that would help crypto markets mature.

 The goal of Neutral is really to improve market infrastructure by creating products that facilitate liquidity (thereby, growth) and repackage risk to gain better exposures to cryptocurrencies.
 Neutral primarily does this with blockchain-native aggregate assets.
 Similar to asset-backed securities or ETFs, these products make it more accessible for institutions and retail investors alike to gain exposures to different parts of the market.
 The mechanism design of such products is also very compelling, and has seen empirical success in traditional asset classes.